Football in Saba: National team

 Formerly Saba was represented in international football by the Netherlands Antilles national football team until the country was dissolved on 10 October 2010 and Saba became a separate Special Municipality.
 Since that time there has been limited activity by a distinct Saba national football team, other than a series of matches against the Sint Eustatius national football team which were played until at least 2011.
 The national football team of Bonaire, another island that holds the status of special municipality within the Netherlands proper, has been a member of the CFU and CONCACAF since 2013 through the support of the Dutch KNVB, leaving open the possibility for Saba membership in the governing bodies.
 Those associated with football in Saba have been working with the KNVB since at least 2019 when the association provided equipment to the island.
 In August 2021 the KNVB, joined by Bert Zuurman and former Aruba national team coach Elvis Albertus, organised a football course and coaching clinic on the island.

 The girls' team of the Saba Comprehensive School competed against an Anguilla selection in a tournament at home in summer 2019.
 The Saba team also defeated a Sint Maarten selection to win the championship.
 The top male scorer in the tournament was Khalid Tavernier who is a Sint Maarten youth international.
+March 2026 brought the "debut" of the women's national team with 3 matches against clubs from Sint Maarten.